huggingface/blog/deep-rl-q-part2.md

 *This article is part of the Deep Reinforcement Learning Class.
 A free course from beginner to expert.
 Check the syllabus [here.](https://github.com/huggingface/deep-rl-class)*
 ---

-In the first part of this second unit of this class, **we learned about the value-based methods and the difference between Monte Carlo and Temporal Difference Learning**.
+In the first part of this unit, **we learned about the value-based methods and the difference between Monte Carlo and Temporal Difference Learning**.

 So, in the second part, we’ll **study Q-Learning**, **implement our first RL agent from scratch**.
 A Q-Learning agent and will train it in two environments: